Nicholas-Parise/4P02-course-project/backend/README.md

 The following is all about the backend of this web app.
 From the database, to specifics about the API.

 # Endpoints

-## NOTE
-Not all these endpoints are active, these are just the enpoints I'm working towards
+An end point in **BOLD** specifies it's implemented.

 ## Authentication
-POST /auth/register → Create a new user
+**POST /auth/register → Create a new user
 POST /auth/login → Authenticate a user and generate a session token
-POST /auth/logout → Invalidate the session token
+POST /auth/logout → Invalidate the session token**

 ## Users
 GET /users/:id → Get user profile